Into Film Clubs

 Find out everything you need to know about starting an Into Film Club

-Local and Community History Month is a time to celebrate the stories and heritage of the past that is all around us, and we're using archive film to support young people in developing their literacy skills and help families experience the fun, educational benefits of film watching.
+We're using archive film to support young people in developing their literacy skills and help families experience the fun, educational benefits of film watching while celebrating the stories and heritage of the past that is all around us.
 Using archive film collections is a great way to encourage young people to explore both their local area and the UK's vast cultural history.

 As ever, we're committed to championing the many benefits of all forms of film.
 Inspired by the BFI's Britain on Film project, we've designed an engaging activity that uses free-to-access archive film as a basis for creative writing and learning about your local area.